 With the revolution of Televisions, the screens have become flat.
-The initial screens were of Cathode Ray Tube TV which was heavy and bulky.
+The initial screens were Cathode Ray Tube TV, which was heavy and bulky.

 Later, new technology bought thinner and lighter models.
-Screens can be broadly classified into two main types, which are, Plasma Screen and Flat Screen.
+Screens can be broadly classified into two main types: Plasma and Flat Screens.

 Plasma Screen vs Flat Screen